christianThardy/christianThardy.github.io/setup.md

 ![SpaCy%20sentence%20for%20blog](https://user-images.githubusercontent.com/29679899/101266353-1a03ca00-371c-11eb-8483-2e775ec92c22.png)

 ...and arriving at the deepest layer to learn the most distant relationships between the parts-of-speech and the dependency relationships between words and phrases.
-Theoretically, many layers should enrich the levels of the features.

 In a way, deep learning goes against the intuition that linguistics gives us.
 That complex linguistic features like parts-of-speech and dependencies should be all we need to parse and extract the differences between concepts in text and language to learn complicated contextual information.